AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 - **Interpretation:**
   Ambiguity in translating statistical results into meaningful conclusions.

 Workflows often become disorderly when moving beyond predefined designs and analyses.
 Practical constraints—such as limited time, computational resources, and the consequences of incorrect decisions—frequently necessitate shortcuts.
-A structured Bayesian Workflow mitigates these challenges by offering a systematic approach to balancing rigor with practicality.
+A structured workflow mitigates these challenges by offering a systematic approach to balancing rigor with practicality.

----

-The Bayesian Workflow provides a comprehensive framework for organizing applied Bayesian Statistics.
+The **Bw** provides a comprehensive framework for organizing applied Bayesian Statistics.
 It embraces the iterative nature of statistical modeling, acknowledges the importance of learning from flawed models, and prioritizes the exploration of uncertainty.
 By following these structured principles, practitioners can make informed, defensible decisions while navigating the complexities of statistical analysis.

-For those interested in exploring this further, I recommend reviewing Gelman et al. (2020) and considering how these principles can be applied in your own work.
+For those interested in exploring this further, I would recommend you review Gelman et al. (2020) and consider how these principles can be applied in your work.

 ---

-## Before Fitting a Model
+## I. Before Fitting a Model

 **Choosing an Initial Model**
 The starting point of almost all analyses is to adapt what has been done before.
 Drawing from existing methods provides a foundation for further refinement.

----

 **Modular Construction**
 A Bayesian model is built from **modules** rather than whole models.
 Naming and constructing models in a modular fashion makes it easier to: